- Default Parameters

 → Check each file or folder at most once per request, recommended for general use if outside changes might happen.

-same storage as the upload target.
+By default ownCloud will store the part files created during upload in the same storage as the upload target.
 Setting this to false will store the part files in the root of the users folder which might be required to work with certain external storage setups that have limited rename capabilities.

-in the ownCloud directory.
+data/mount.json in the ownCloud directory.

 filesystem for all storage.

-lose this string there will be data corruption.
+If you lose this string there will be data corruption.

 If you configure these also consider setting